proxyroot/proxyroot.github.io/_posts/2020-05-16-s3-versioning.markdown

 ### Use case

-As a user i should be able to save the file with a version name when there are any changes to it.
+As a user I should be able to save the file with a version name when there are any changes to it.
-As a user i should be able to see the list of versions of a file.
+As a user I should be able to see the list of versions of a file.
-As a user i should be able to read the specific version of a file.
+As a user I should be able to read the specific version of a file.

 ### Install